brootware/staging.github.io/_posts/2022-03-03-privacy-is-sexy.md

 ## Challenges faced and how they're resolved

-As I started developing cli apps, I come across a few challenges.
+As I started developing, I come across a few challenges.

 Firstly the initial script was very monolithic.
 All of the functions for privacy cleanup, security hardening were all contained in 1 script.
 Check out the [commit history](https://github.com/brootware/privacy-sexy-lite/commit/b59d1d3398cbe180b28bf089b538328321f0fa1c#diff-78cab4b59ce0ad211b75d3bd17bbf1eec2bede97ae38cec7c66b878e7d7ad69b) here.
 From experience this could cause headaches in the future.